Keyfactor/iis-orchestrator/README.md

 Category	|The type of certificate store to be configured.
 Select category based on the display name configured above.
 Container	|This is a logical grouping of like stores.
 This configuration is optional and does not impact the functionality of the store.
 Client Machine	|The hostname of the server to be managed.
 The Change Credentials option must be clicked to provide a username and password.
 This account will be used to manage the remote server via PowerShell.
-Store Path	|My or WebHosting
+Credentials |Local or domain admin account that has permissions to manage iis (Has to be admin) Store Path	|My or WebHosting
+WinRm Protocol|http or https
-Orchestrator	|This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
+WinRm Port |Port to run WinRm on Default for http is 5985 Orchestrator	|This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
 Inventory Schedule	|The interval that the system will use to report on what certificates are currently in the store.